Pre-Trial Criminal Hearings in New York

 Under the Criminal Laws of New York State, a criminal defense lawyer may, on behalf of the client, request that the Court hold hearings, which are court proceedings, to resolve legal issues that would not be appropriate for a jury to consider during a trial.
 In Westchester County and throughout NYS, the pre-trial hearings are referred to by specific names.
 Typically, the pre-trial criminal hearings are requested as part of a formal written motion and many are consented to by the prosecution.
 The Court will consider the written motion and order which hearings will be conducted.
 Depending on the issue, the Court may require witnesses, documents and other evidence be produced at the hearing.

-Defining the Types of Pre-Trial Criminal Hearings
+What are the Different Types of Pre-Trial Hearings?

 1.Clayton Hearing -- Seeks to have the case dismissed in the interest of justice.
 In Westchester County the criminal defense lawyer will usually make a motion on paper in advance of this hearing.